keymapperorg/KeyMapper/README.md

 # KeyMapper
-Key Mapper is a free and open source android app that maps a single or multiple key events to a custom action.
+Key Mapper is a free and open source Android app that maps a single or multiple key events to a custom action.

 ![](app/src/main/ic_launcher-web.png?raw=true)